Reading lists, favorite authors & illustrators, ideas for early readers and more.

 Ideas for pretend play, active play, playing games and scheduling playtime.

-The post Parents: Put Your Tech on a Time Limit appeared first on Read More.
+The post World’s Worst Mom appeared first on Read More.
 Play More.
 Learn More.
 Brought to you by Parents' Choice Foundation.

-The post Back to School Conundrum appeared first on Read More.
+The post School, Bored appeared first on Read More.
 Play More.
 Learn More.
 Brought to you by Parents' Choice Foundation.

-The post Peaking Too Soon appeared first on Read More.
+The post Free Range appeared first on Read More.
 Play More.
 Learn More.
 Brought to you by Parents' Choice Foundation.

 Parents' Choice, Parents' Choice Awards, Parents' Choice Gold Award, Parents' Choice Silver Honor, Parents' Choice Recommended, Parents' Choice Approved, Reading is Power, What-Kids-Who-Don't-Like-to-Read, Like-to-Read are trademarks of Parents' Choice Foundation.